Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

 be a vector representing the token holdings of the smart contract participants.
-The total supply of tokens is then given by $\bar{Y}_t = \sum_{i = 1}^{M_t} Y_t^{(i)}$.
-The exchange rate of tokens against \text{ETH} is modeled by a stochastic process $(r_t)_{t \geq 0}$, defined as
+The total supply of tokens is given by \(\overline{Y}_t = \sum_{i = 1}^{A_t} Y_t^{(i)}\).
+The exchange rate of tokens against \text{ETH} is modeled by the stochastic process \((r_t)_{t \geq 0}\), defined as:

-The exchange rate must be updated every time $X_t$ or $\bar{Y}_t$ changes.
-If, at time $t$, an amount $x$ of funds is transferred to the smart contract, a corresponding quantity of tokens $y = x / r_t$ is issued.
-Conversely, if a quantity $y$ of tokens is burned at time $t>0$, the smart contract transfers $x = y \cdot r_t$ back to the transaction issuer.

-\cref{sec:smart_insurance_contract} provides a detailed account of the dynamics of the various stochastic processes we have just introduced.